dushaobindoudou/mcp-wallet/README.md

 "Check my USDC balance"
 "Send 100 USDT to 0x123..."
 "Show me my NFT collection"
-"What's the current price of ETH?"
+"What's the current price of MONAD?"
 ```

 #### DeFi Operations
 ```
-"Swap 1 ETH to USDC"
+"Swap 1 MONAD to USDC"
-"What's the best rate for swapping 1000 USDT to ETH?"
+"What's the best rate for swapping 1000 USDT to MONAD?"
-"Show me the liquidity pools I'm participating in" "Calculate slippage for swapping 5 ETH to USDC"
+"Show me the liquidity pools I'm participating in" "Calculate slippage for swapping 5 MONAD to USDC"
 ```

 #### Cross-chain Operations
 ```
-"Bridge 1 ETH from Ethereum to Polygon"
+"Bridge 1 MONAD from Monad to Ethereum"
-"What's the fee for bridging 1000 USDC to Arbitrum?"
+"What's the fee for bridging 1000 USDC to Monad?"
-"Show available bridge options for ETH to Optimism" "Track my cross-chain transfer status"
+"Show available bridge options for MONAD to Optimism" "Track my cross-chain transfer status"
 ```

 #### Transaction Management
 ```
-"Create a transaction to send 1 ETH"
+"Create a transaction to send 1 MONAD"
 "Estimate gas fee for this transfer"
 "Check the status of transaction 0x123..."
 "Show my pending transactions"